de4a-eu/ial-service/README.md

 ## News and Noteworthy

+* v0.1.12 - 2023-04-04
+    * Updated the license information to the final version
 * v0.1.11 - 2023-02-25
     * Fixed the result match making of `/api/provision` calls - corrected and more efficient
 * v0.1.10 - 2022-12-15